-Performance outcomes Acceptable outcomes Applicant Response infrastructure does not cause an adverse impact on amenity. building, in a Town Centre is designed and located to enable an active street frontage. as a part of this development.
+Performance outcomes Acceptable outcomes Applicant Response PO9 Development incorporating pad-mount electricity infrastructure does not cause an adverse impact on amenity.
+AO9.2 Pad-mount electricity infrastructure within a building, in a Town Centre is designed and located to enable an active street frontage.
 Note - Pad-mounts in buildings in activity centres should not be located on the street frontage.
-Telecommunications PO10 AO10 Able to comply with AO10 Development is connected to a telecommunications service approved by the relevant telecommunication regulatory authority.
-The development is connected to telecommunications infrastructure in accordance with the standards of the relevant regulatory authority.
-Telecommunications connections are available to the site.
-PO11 AO11 Able to comply with AO11 Provision is made for future telecommunications services (e.g. fibre optic cable).
-Conduits are provided in accordance with Planning scheme policy SC5 - FNQROC Regional Development Manual.
-Conduits are able to be provided to the site in accordance with the FNQROC Regional Development Manual.
-Road construction PO12 AO12.1 Complies with PO12 The road to the frontage of the premises is constructed to provide for the safe and efficient movement of: The road to the frontage of the site is constructed in accordance with the Design Guidelines set out in Sections D1 and D3 of the Planning scheme It is proposed to provide for the retention of the trees within the Dickson Street road reserve by providing access to the lots via a single crossover (a) pedestrians and cyclists to and from the site; policy SC5 - FNQROC Regional Development Manual, for the particular class of road, as and an access easement.
-The access crossover would be located in the western corner of the (b) pedestrians and cyclists adjacent to the site; identified in the road hierarchy. frontage and in the location of the existing access.
-This reduces the amount of roadworks required (c) vehicles on the road adjacent to the site; and provides for the retention of the established trees within the read reserve whilst providing for
+Not applicable No pad-mount electricity infrastructure is proposed.
+Telecommunications PO10 Development is connected to a telecommunications service approved by the relevant telecommunication regulatory authority.
+AO10 The development is connected to telecommunications infrastructure in accordance with the standards of the relevant regulatory authority.
+Complies with AO10 Each of the existing dwellings are connected to the telecommunications network.
+PO11 Provision is made for future telecommunications services (e.g. fibre optic cable).
+AO11 Conduits are provided in accordance with Planning scheme policy SC5 - FNQROC Regional Development Manual.
+Not applicable Each of the existing dwellings are connected to the telecommunications network Road construction Road construction PO12 The road to the frontage of the premises is constructed to provide for the safe and efficient movement of: AO12.1 The road to the frontage of the site is constructed in accordance with the Design Guidelines set out in Sections D1 and D3 of the Planning scheme policy SC5 - FNQROC Regional Development Manual, for the particular class of road, as Complies with AO12.1 The subject site has frontage to Bower Close and Oriole Street, which are fully constructed and Council maintained roads.

-Performance outcomes Acceptable outcomes Applicant Response (d) vehicles to and from the site;(e) emergency vehicles. the safe and efficient movement of all forms of traffic to and from the site.
-AO12.2 Complies with PO12 There is existing road, kerb and channel for the full road frontage of the site.
-Dickson Street to the site frontage is not a constructed road a drainage is provided by swale drains.
-It is not proposed to provide each lot with a separate access from Dickson Street and access is intended to be provided by a single shared driveway that would be designed to accommodate the safe and efficient movement of all forms of traffic to and from the site.
-AO12.3 Complies with AO12.3 Road access minimum clearances of 3.5 metres wide and 4.8 metres high are provided for the safe passage of emergency vehicles.
-Dickson Street to the proposed site access is able to accommodate access by emergency vehicles.
+Performance outcomes Acceptable outcomes Applicant Response (a) pedestrians and cyclists to and from the site; identified in the road hierarchy. (b) pedestrians and cyclists adjacent to the site;(c) vehicles on the road adjacent to the site;(d) vehicles to and from the site;(e) emergency vehicles.
+AO12.2 There is existing road, kerb and channel for the full road frontage of the site.
+Complies with AO12.2 The subject site has frontage to Bower Close and Oriole Street, which are fully constructed and Council maintained roads.
+AO12.3 Road access minimum clearances of 3.5 metres wide and 4.8 metres high are provided for the safe passage of emergency vehicles.
+Complies with AO12.3 The proposed development for reconfiguring a lot (boundary realignment) would not impact existing Bower Close and Oriole Street fully constructed and Council maintained roads.
 Alterations and repairs to public utility services PO13 AO13 Complies with AO13 Infrastructure is integrated with, and efficiently extends, existing networks.
 Development is designed to allow for efficient connection to existing infrastructure networks.
-No alterations are required to accommodate the development and the site is a fully serviced site.
-PO14 AO14.1 Complies with AO14.1 Development and works do not affect the efficient functioning of public utility mains, services or installations.
-Public utility mains, services and installations are not required to be altered or repaired as a result of the development; or No alterations to the utility mains are required to facilitate the development.
+No alterations are required to accommodate the development and the existing dwellings are fully serviced.
+PO14 AO14.1 Not applicable Development and works do not affect the efficient functioning of public utility mains, services or installations.
+Public utility mains, services and installations are not required to be altered or repaired as a result of the development; No alterations to the infrastructure network would be required. or AO14.2 Public utility mains, services and installations are